hcbaker/Puwr/README.md

 ![watching](https://img.shields.io/github/watchers/Xeonrx/Puwr?style=social)<br />

 ## Upcoming
-Here are some new feautres I plan to add in along with the upcoming update.<br />
+Here are some new features I plan to add in along with the upcoming update.<br />
 - Scan for open ports of discovered hosts
 - Enumerate information on "victim" host for privilege escalation
 - Optional colored output